 I know there are plenty of students out there who are more than capable of representing Austin’s student population on the redistricting commission and the review panel.
 I know you are busy, but the application deadline is February 22 for both the commission and the panel.
 Get to it.

-Apply to the review panel
+Apply to serve on the review panel.

-Apply to the redistricting commission
+Apply to serve on the redistricting commission.